 Further clarification is sought from Government on this emerging requirement in relation to the Housing White Paper (2017) consultation, which suggests that 'when carrying out Green Belt review, local planning authorities should look first at using any Green Belt land which has been previously developed and/or which surrounds transport hubs'.
-It is suggested that this is a reference to public transport hubs, such as train stations and bus interchanges, but this approach will be looked at in more detail once the Government provides additional clarification as to what they consider constitutes 'transport hubs' and also as further local evidence is gathered.
+It is suggested that this is a reference to public transport hubs, but this approach will be looked at in more detail once the Government provides additional clarification as to what they consider constitutes 'transport hubs' and also as further local evidence is gathered.